 It has been my pleasure to accompany the Randstad team on a national world of work breakfast series in September to launch and profile the World of Work research across the country.
 During that time, I’ve been struck by the passion and creativity with which people in HR are responding to these forces and overcoming the challenges they present.

-In this short article, I capture and categorise some of the key insights that have come out of the breakfast series, with the aim of providing either a ‘snapshot summary’ for those who attended, or a new and fresh insight for those who could not be with us in person.
+In this short article, I capture and categorise some of the key insights that have come out of the breakfast series, with the aim of providing either a ‘snapshot summary’ for those who attended or new and fresh insight for those who could not be with us in person.

 - Facebook has, on average, over 1,000 pages worth of personal data on every single user (now numbering more than one billion)